2024 Scholarships - Washington County | CampusReel

 2024 Washington County Scholarships

 Washington County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 32% of Washington County residents in New York over the age of 25 have graduated with a professional degree - 17% have completed high school.
+Despite high costs, 21% of Washington County residents in Ohio over the age of 25 have graduated with a professional degree - 18% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Washington County residents in New York will continue to need help paying for college.
-2,368 men and 1,642 women are enrolled in grades 9-12 while 965 men 1,266 women are currently undergraduates in college.
+It’s clear that Washington County residents in Ohio will continue to need help paying for college.
+1,719 men and 1,482 women are enrolled in grades 9-12 while 1,755 men 2,019 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Washington County residents and can help pay for school in a variety of ways.
 Washington County scholarships, whether they are exclusively available to Washington County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Washington County residents.

 How much total award money and scholarships are available for Washington County residents?